quisquous/cactbot/ui/raidboss/data/triggers/README.txt

   alertText = 'Info',
   // Text to show with alarm importance.
 May be a function(data, matches) that returns a string. alarmText = 'Info',
   // Sound file to play, or one of 'Info', 'Alert', 'Alarm', or 'Long'.
+Paths to sound files are
+  // relative to the ui/raidboss/ directory.
   sound: '',
   // Volume between 0 and 1 to play |sound|.
   soundVolume: 1,